Cases in Hawaii rise – community transmission confirmed

 Hawaii DOH asks for gatherings to be limited to less than 50 people.

-Live Update March 24th: There are now 77 confirmed cases of COVID-19 within Hawaii.
+Live Update April 10th: There are now 442 confirmed cases of COVID-19 within Hawaii, 334 of these cases are in Honolulu.
+42 infected individuals have needed hospitalization to treat their symptoms in Hawaii.
 The Department of Health (DOH) is monitoring all of these individuals and supervising their isolation as well as the self-quarantine of their family members.

 How to get tested for Coronavirus in Hawaii?

 Gov. David Ige urged residents during news conference to prepare for more cases to be reported over the coming days, confirming that community spread is now a reality.
-In addition, the state Department of Health has asked that gatherings be limited to no more than 50 people and that Hawaiians practice social distancing, remaining about 6 feet away from other people.
+In addition, the state Department of Health has asked that gatherings be limited and that Hawaiians practice social distancing, remaining about 6 feet away from other people.

 Should I Go To The Emergency Room